-- If you notice mould growing on damp walls or require any other health advice, contact our Environmental Health department by phoning 028 9027 0428.
+- If you notice mould growing on damp walls or need any other health advice, contact our Environmental Health department by calling 028 9027 0428.

 - Make sure you hire a reputable builder if you need repairs carried out.
 Check out their identification, references and previous work.
 Get three quotes and double check them.
 Remember the cheapest quote is not always the best and don’t pay for the work before it has been done.
 For advice contact out Building control section on 028 9027 0650.